 - How to Beat the Market

-Anders Bylund has no position in any of the stocks mentioned.
-Chris Neiger has no position in any of the stocks mentioned.
-Rich Duprey has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends Apple.
-The Motley Fool has the following options: short January 2020 $155 calls on Apple, long January 2020 $150 calls on Apple, short January 2020 $155 calls on Apple, and long January 2020 $150 calls on Apple.
-The Motley Fool recommends Autodesk and Lumentum Holdings.
+Teresa Kersten, an employee of LinkedIn, a Microsoft subsidiary, is a member of The Motley Fool's board of directors.
+Jamal Carnette, CFA owns shares of Apple and General Electric.
+The Motley Fool owns shares of and recommends Apple and Microsoft.
+The Motley Fool owns shares of Qualcomm and has the following options: long January 2021 $85 calls on Microsoft, short January 2020 $155 calls on Apple, long January 2020 $150 calls on Apple, short January 2020 $155 calls on Apple, and long January 2020 $150 calls on Apple.
 The Motley Fool has a disclosure policy.